Here at Taxcom we strive for greatness.

 We are the intersection between tax efficiency and your business success.

-The Cyprus tax system is based on the OECD Transfer Pricing Guidelines and local legislation.
-This article will discuss the Cyprus Tax System and the documentation requirements for controlled transactions between related parties.
+This article will discuss the Cyprus Tax System and the documentation requirements for Controlled Transactions between Related Parties.

-The Cyprus Tax System requires annual filing of local and master file documentation to the Cyprus Tax Authorities.
-This applies to all companies that are tax residents of Cyprus and involved in controlled transactions with related parties.
-The documentation should include all transactions between related parties.
-It should follow the OECD Transfer Pricing Guidelines.
+The Cyprus Tax System requires annual filing of Local and Master File documentation to the Cyprus Tax Authorities, subject to certain exceptions.
+This applies to all companies that are Tax Residents of Cyprus and involved in Controlled Transactions with Related Parties.
+The documentation should include all transactions between related parties and should follow the OECD Transfer Pricing Guidelines.

-The Cyprus Tax System requires companies filing taxes to comply with the Income Tax Law and the Arms Length Principle.
-This is mandatory for all companies in Cyprus.
-All transactions between related parties must adhere to the Arms Length Principle.
-Additionally, these transactions must have supporting Transfer Pricing Documentation.
+The Cyprus Tax System requires companies filing taxes to comply with the Income Tax Law and the Arms Length Principle; this is mandatory for all companies in Cyprus, the related party transactions of which exceed certain thresholds.
+Generally, transactions between related parties must adhere to the Arms Length Principle, as well as have supporting Transfer Pricing Documentation.

 We are leaders in transfer pricing services in Cyprus.
 We aim to provide quality consultations for all your tax needs and treat each client whether in Cyprus or abroad with upmost care.